Women in the world wars: Europe

 Nursing became almost the only area of female contribution that involved being at the front and experiencing the war.
-In Britain the Queen Alexandra's Royal Army Nursing Corps, First Aid Nursing Yeomanry and Voluntary Aid Detachment were all started before World War I. The VADs were not allowed in the front line until 1915.
+In Britain, Queen Alexandra's Royal Army Nursing Corps, First Aid Nursing Yeomanry, and Voluntary Aid Detachment started before World War I. The VADs were not allowed in the front line until 1915.

-In other European countries, such as in the 1918 Finnish Civil War, more than 2,000 women fought in the paramilitary Women's Red Guards.
+`In other European countries, such as in the 1918 Finnish Civil War, more than 2,000 women fought in the paramilitary Women's Red Guards.
 The only belligerent to deploy female combat troops in substantial numbers was the Russian Provisional Government in 1917.
-Its few "Women's Battalions" fought well, but failed to provide the propaganda value expected of them and were disbanded before the end of the year.
-In the later Russian Civil War, the Bolsheviks would also employ women infantry.
+Its few "Women's Battalions" fought well but failed to provide the expected propaganda value and were disbanded before the end of the year.
+In the later Russian Civil War, the Bolsheviks employed women infantry.

-Women living in present-day Slovakia, which at the time of the First World War was under the rule of the Habsburg monarchy, did not always uphold the pro-war attitude that dominated throughout central Europe.
-Furthermore, their dissenting attitudes towards war heightened especially when members of their own families, such as their husbands, were conscripted into the army.
-Women expressed their disapproval by creating feminist organizations such as the Hungarian Feminist’s Association to encourage pacifism.
+Women living in present-day Slovakia, under the rule of the Habsburg monarchy at the time of the First World War, only sometimes upheld the pro-war attitude that dominated central Europe.
+Furthermore, their dissenting attitudes towards war heightened, especially when members of their own families, such as their husbands, were conscripted into the army.
+Women expressed their disapproval by creating feminist organizations such as the Hungarian Feminist's Association to encourage pacifism.
 Habsburg monarchy women also expressed their disapproval through public protestation.

+United States

+The involvement of women in World War I played a vital role in the U.S.’s victory.
+They filled in the jobs the men left behind to fight in the war.
+Women did not physically fight in combat, but their contribution consisted of behind-the-scenes work at home, raising money, and working to keep the country up and running.
+Without the efforts of women, tens of thousands of men needed at the front would have been tied to jobs in agriculture, industry, and home-front military and not available for wartime service, and the success of America's military effort may have been in the balance.
+Every housewife in the U.S. was asked to sign a pledge card that had to food and assignments completed.

+Thousands of women in the United States formed and/or joined organizations that worked to bring relief to the war-torn countries in Europe, even before official American entry into the war in April 1917.
+Everyone contributed to the efforts of the war regardless of their social class.
+Upper-class women were the primary founders and members of voluntary wartime organizations, mainly because they could afford to devote much of their time and money to these efforts.
+Middle- and lower-class women also participated in these organizations and drives, although they were more likely to serve as nurses in the military or replace men in their jobs on the home front as the men went off to war.
+For the first time in American history, women from every part of the class spectrum were serving in the war in some capacity.